edderiofer/riichi_advanced/documentation/wrightpatterson.md

 Next, count the number of doubles (indented doubles do not stack):

-* Own/Prevailing Flower: 1 double
+* Own/Prevailing Flower, not in a bouquet: 1 double each
-* Triplet of dragons, seat wind, or prevailing wind: 1 double
+* Triplet of dragons, seat wind, or prevailing wind: 1 double each
 * Little Three Dragons: 3 doubles
   - Big Three Dragons: 4 doubles
 * Half-Flush: 1 double